imazen/resizer/Plugins/FastScaling/readme.md

 ### Sharpening

 FastScaling can typically perform sharpening at zero extra cost, as the sharpening percentage is composed into the weighting function used for resampling.
  For no-op scaling or certain (small) 'Fast' filters, this adds a tiny amount of overhead.
+FastScaling sharpening is roughly 20x faster than the sharpening provided by AdvancedFilters.

 * `&f.sharpen=0..100`